 - If it is an electric stove, it can just be unplugged when you are moving.

 - Tape down the knobs on the stove to prevent them from becoming loose in transit.

 - Tape the plug to the side of the appliance for transport.

-Tips for Moving and Storing a Dishwasher
+4 Tips to Move and Store a Dishwasher

 - Unplug and thoroughly clean the dishwasher.
 Let the dishwasher air dry for at least 24 hours before packing it for moving.